Should You Try Painting Your Granite Countertops? (Pros and Cons)

 Pros

 Less Costly than Full Replacement: According to Architectural Digest, the price to replace a granite countertop ranges from $40 to $60 per square foot.
-For painting over a granite countertop, the majority of professional painting businesses quote their prices between $6 and $14 per square foot.
+For painting over, the majority of professional businesses quote their prices between $6 and $14 per square foot.

-A Short-Term Fix: When limited funds are available but need a quick fix so a space can be readily used, painting over a granite countertop is the best solution.
+A Short-Term Fix: When limited funds are available but need a quick fix so a space can be readily used, painting over is the best solution.
 It doesn’t take much time and can be a DIY project that saves you more from initial costs.

 Change of Color is Easier: The overall feel of a space is important in ensuring you are comfortable and not only due to aesthetic reasons.
-With repainting, you can change the color easily and redo a paint job in a couple of years with less cost.
+With repainting, you can change the color easily and redo the look in a couple of years with less cost.

-Personalization: Painting a granite countertop with the desired color can reflect your personality.
-It’s easier and more economical than replacing the granite countertop.
+Personalization: Changing the desired counter color can reflect your personality.
+It’s easier and more economical than replacing.

 modern kitchen with island backsplash and cabinets